Propst case moves to ‘due process’ stage; attorney releases statement

 ALBANY, Ga.
 (WALB) -- The Georgia Professional Standards Commission (GPSC) said the investigation into Rush Propst is now in the “due process stage.”

-This comes months after the Colquitt County school board voted to fire the acclaimed football coach.
+This comes months after the Colquitt County school board

 The commission said they have cause to penalize Propst’s teaching license.